Sync Flow across your devices

 Word count stats are different on each device

-Total words, words this week, and WPM sync across devices via the server.
-Daily word counts and some device-specific metrics may differ by design.
+Total words and WPM sync across devices.
+Daily and weekly word counts may differ by device.

-1. Wait up to an hour.
-Stats refresh from the server about every hour.
+Wait a short while.
+Stats refresh from the server periodically.

 Common issues